Nicotinic acetylcholine receptor: Roles

 The subunits of the nicotinic receptors belong to a multigene family (16 members in humans) and the assembly of combinations of subunits results in a large number of different receptors (for more information see the Ligand-Gated Ion Channel database).
 These receptors, with highly variable kinetic, electrophysiological and pharmacological properties, respond to nicotine differently, at very different effective concentrations.
 This functional diversity allows them to take part in two major types of neurotransmission.
 Classical synaptic transmission (wiring transmission) involves the release of high concentrations of neurotransmitter, acting on immediately neighboring receptors.
 In contrast, paracrine transmission (volume transmission) involves neurotransmitters released by axon terminals, which then diffuse through the extra-cellular medium until they reach their receptors, which may be distant.
 Nicotinic receptors can also be found in different synaptic locations; for example the muscle nicotinic receptor always functions post-synaptically.
 The neuronal forms of the receptor can be found both post-synaptically (involved in classical neurotransmission) and pre-synaptically where they can influence the release of multiple neurotransmitters.
+Nicotine addiction arises from nAChR-mediated dopamine release in the mesolimbic pathway.

 Subunits

 17 vertebrate nAChR subunits have been identified, which are divided into muscle-type and neuronal-type subunits.
 Although an α8 subunit/gene is present in avian species such as the chicken, it is not present in human or mammalian species.

-The nAChR subunits have been divided into 4 subfamilies (I–IV) based on similarities in protein sequence.
-In addition, subfamily III has been further divided into 3 types.
+The nAChR subunits have been divided into four subfamilies (I–IV) based on similarities in protein sequence.
+In addition, subfamily III has been further divided into three types.